AvMu/mastodon/installation instructions.md

 `service sshd reload`

 All dependencies need to be installed as root

 `
 sudo apt-get install -y apt-transport-https software-properties-common ca-certificates curl gnupg-agent `

-And remove all previous installations of docker. you can come back here if you want to start over ;) Don't stress if below commands throw an error :D
+And remove all previous installations of docker. you can come back here if you want to start over ;)

+Don't stress if below commands throw an error like package/file doesn't exist :D
 ```
 sudo apt-get remove -y docker docker-engine docker.io
 sudo apt-get -y remove docker docker-engine docker.io containerd runc